WalkAbout Home

 To the south the ancient Cache River Basin has presence in, from east to west, Pope, Massac, Johnson, Pulaski, Union, and Alexander counties.

-Southen Illinois' Sparta Shelf consists, generally speaking, of limestone bluffs and hills along the Mississippi, graduating to sandstone counterparts as its J-shaped southerneastern tail courses somewhat concentric with the Ohio River.
+Southern Illinois' Sparta Shelf consists, generally speaking, of limestone bluffs and hills along the Mississippi, graduating to sandstone counterparts as its backward J-shaped southerneastern tail courses somewhat concentric with the Ohio River.

 A COMMON VIEW AND A SHARED APPRECIATION